KevFan/devOps_assign1/README.md

 ## Improvements
 * Testing done manually - should test using unittest
-* Do not hard code value for ami id which are region specific and secutiry group id - would cause problems as user's default region could be different
+* Do not hard code value for ami id (currnetly Ireland region) which are region specific- would likely cause problems if user's default region is different
 * Incorporate cloudwatch for instance monitoring
 * Incorporate ssh specific library such as paramiko for ssh to instance instead of using subprocess library